 12. There are different ways that the tone of this letter might be interpreted.
 One is that its deference expresses Njube Lobengula’s subjection in terms of racial hierarchy.
 This is however to ignore that he had been earlier schooled in the niceties of Ndebele culture and what was deemed appropriate for someone of his age and standing and also his position in relation to Rhodes, in effect the ruler who had replaced the defeated Lobengula.
 Lobengula’s son has considerably more than functional literacy in both English language use and also writing, while at the same time polite Ndebele expressions and correct forms of signaling acceptance of social hierarchy might well have come across to the less than culturally sensitive Le Sueur, not to mention Rhodes himself, as a kind of inferiority rather than sophistication.

 I want money please Sir for my pocket.
 And for when you are away that I may have my money near to me And I only want £2 Sir… And I want £1 for Trams which I have owed some one his Tram Picture.
 And I want to give him back his money.

 For your Kindness please to help your Servant

 ^… Sir I was working for my pocket money I want some book Sir^

-14. The letter expresses this in terms of difficulties: Njube Lobengula has had to borrow money, which the person concerned needs to have re-paid.
-As well as in his terms most likely occasioning a disturbance in his (kingly) relationship with others, the multiple repetitions of variants on ‘money for my pocket’ in this letter convey that he was kept on a very tight financial rein, for reasons which become more apparent in the third letter to be discussed.
-However, the PS to this letter provides an acceptable reason for why he wants money, to buy ‘some book’, although its appearance only at the end of the tail-letter rather removes any persuasiveness it might have.
+15. The letter expresses this in terms of difficulties: Njube Lobengula has had to borrow money, which the person concerned needs to have re-paid.
+As well as in his terms most likely occasioning a disturbance in his (leadership) relationship with others, the multiple repetitions of variants on ‘money for my pocket’ in this letter convey that he was kept on a tight financial rein, for reasons which become more apparent in the third letter to be discussed.
+However, the PS to this letter provides an acceptable reason for why he wants money, to buy ‘some book’, although its appearance only at the tail-end of the letter rather removes any persuasiveness it might have.

 14 Oct 1898